plausible/docs/docs/hash-based-routing.md

 ## Step 1: Enable "Hashed page paths" for your site

 You can enable "**Hashed page paths**" tracking as an optional measurement when adding a new site to your Plausible account.
-If the site has already been added to your account, you can control how data is collected in the "**Site Installation**" area of the "**General** section in your [site settings](website-settings.md).
+If the site has already been added to your account, you can control how data is collected in the "**Site Installation**" area of the "**General**" section in your [site settings](website-settings.md).

 ## Step 2: Change the snippet on your site